 Prior to this Angelina was a typically developing teen, attending school full time with no signs or symptoms previously.
 She was very social with her family and friends, participated in musicals and drama at school and was doing acting courses outside of school hours.
 She was an aspiring makeup artist with plans start beauty in her senior school subjects and tertiary education.
 Overall, she was a good student and achieving all her academic milestones with ease.
 Angelina was very goal driven and had big dreams.

 In September 2018, Angelina experienced the first onset of symptoms (a seizure) at 14.5 years of age.
-Angelina was hospitalised and following was an initial misdiagnosis of Juvenile Myoclonic Epilepsy which is very common with LD patients but after 9 months Angelina was hospitalised again due to increased frequency, duration of seizures and suspected cognitive decline.
+Angelina was hospitalised and following was an initial misdiagnosis of Juvenile Myoclonic Epilepsy which is very common with Lafora Disease patients but after 9 months Angelina was hospitalised again due to increased frequency, duration of seizures and suspected cognitive decline.

-After almost 3 months in hospital doing multiple tests and trialling alternate medications, in September 2019, exactly a year later, genetic tests showed she had a mutated gene named EMP2A.
+After almost 3 months in hospital doing multiple tests and trialing alternate medications, in September 2019, exactly a year later, genetic tests showed she had a mutated gene named EMP2A.
 This mutated gene is the cause of a disease named Lafora disease.

 Individuals with Lafora Disease experience absence seizures, tonic clonic seizures and myoclonic seizures which generally become more frequent and difficult to treat over time.
 Absence seizures are quick blinking of the eyes with head jolts and sometimes can be so quick you may miss them.
 Myoclonic seizures involve shock-like jerks of whole groups of muscles due to unusual brain activity.
 Tonic clonic seizures typically involve loss of consciousness followed by muscle convulsions that may last up to a few minutes at a time.
-Other common symptoms associated with Lafora Disease include difficulty walking, muscle spasms (myoclonus) leading to difficulty controlling the muscles, behavioural changes, confusion, and progressive dementia.
+Other common symptoms associated with Lafora Disease include difficulty walking, muscle spasms (myoclonus) leading to difficulty controlling the muscles, behavioural changes, confusion, and progressive childhood dementia.
 Lafora Disease is typically quick to progress, with most individuals experiencing significant difficulties completing daily activities a few years following onset of symptoms.
-The average lifespan of individuals with Lafora Disease is roughly ten years following onset of symptoms.
+The average lifespan of individuals with Lafora Disease is roughly two to ten years following onset of symptoms.

-Angelina is also extremely photosensitive and action sensitive.
+Angelina is extremely photosensitive and action sensitive.
 Photosensitivity refers to increased sensitivity to bright and flashing light.
 Angelina has experienced seizures triggered by being present in very bright environments.
 Angelina’s action sensitivity is also known to trigger seizures, whereby Angelina experiences increased frequency of seizures the more she physically exerts herself.
 It is important for Angelina to have periods of rest and inactivity to prevent seizures, so she is mainly contained in the home or a controlled environment for her safety.